gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

     ![](../Images/AWSConsoleEC2Overview.png?raw=true)

-* We'll begin by creating a simple EC2 instance or cloud virtual machine, which has some simple firewall rules assigned via the EC2 Security Group service and has your own private SSH key assigned to login with instead of the lab_ManagementKey one.
+* We'll begin by creating a simple EC2 instance or cloud virtual machine, which has some simple firewall rules assigned via a EC2 Security Group and has your own private SSH key assigned to login with instead of the lab_ManagementKey one.
 We'll always use the management instance as a proxy to access instances we've created.
     * You are here:

     ![](../Images/ManagementProxyStep1.png?raw=true)